DawKozlowski/WeatherApp/README.md

 ## How to use
-1.Enter the country name
+1. Enter the country name
-2.Enter the city
+2. Enter the city
-3.Enter the currency code
+3. Enter the currency code
-4.Click on the button "submit"
+4. Click on the button "submit"